openhab/openhab-addons/addons/binding/org.openhab.binding.orvibo/README.md

 # Orvibo Binding

-This binding integrates Orvibo products that communicate using UDP.
+This binding integrates Orvibo devices that communicate using UDP.
 Primarily this was designed for S20 Wifi Sockets but other products using the same protocol may be implemented in future.

 ## Supported Things